 If you have chosen to forego an LLC formation service (which typically charges a fee as low as $0 plus state filing fees), here are the five steps you must take to form an LLC in Massachusetts:

-It’s easy to feel like you’ve been swamped by the overwhelming amount of red tape, piles of forms to file, applications to submit (some of which you can file online and some you can file by mail), filing fees to pay and all of the legal jargon that owners of LLCs must go through to start an LLC in Massachusetts.
-But, once all of this work is done and you’ve single-handedly completed this daunting task, you’ll love the feeling you get from having accomplished it all on your own.
+It’s easy to feel swamped by the overwhelming amount of red tape, forms to file, applications to submit (some of which you can file online and some you can file by mail), filing fees to pay, and legal jargon that owners of LLCs must go through to start an LLC in Massachusetts.
+But once all this work is done and you’ve single-handedly completed this daunting task, you’ll love the feeling you get from having accomplished it all on your own.
 It’s definitely worth all the hassle just to feel that rush!

 Congratulations on your new LLC and good luck on your business journey!